 Course requirements are listed below.
 Refer to the Distance Learning page for due dates.

-Pocket syllabus: A “pocket syllabus” will be mailed to you.
+Pocket syllabus: A “pocket syllabus” is available at your site.
 A printable (PDF) version is also available on the Pocket Syllabus page.

 Cases: Two case write-ups are due each week.
 Further information is available in the orientation video and on the Cases page.
 Your assigned case numbers are on the Distance Learning page.
 Please note that your assigned case numbers are different than for the Seattle-based students.
 Weekly case answers and video lectures will be available on the Distance Learning page on Thursdays after 1PM.